AdobeDocs/experience-platform.en/help/data-governance/e2e.md

 ## Enable data governance policies {#policy}

-After you have applied labels to your schemas, you can create data governance policies that restrict the marketing actions that certain labels can be used for.
+After you have applied labels to your schemas and/or datasets, you can create data governance policies that restrict the marketing actions that certain labels can be used for.

 Select **[!UICONTROL Policies]** in the left navigation to view a list of core policies defined by Adobe, as well as any custom policies previously created by your organization.